The effect of relativistic precession on light curves of tidal disruption events: Results

 So far we have assumed that half of the bound mass remains in the stellar stream and the other half falls onto the black hole.
 In this section, we analyse the impact of this assumption through exploring the scenario, where only a small fraction of the bound material ($10~\text{per}~\text{cent}$) stays in the stellar stream and the rest is accreted or launched as a wind.
 Fig.~\ref{fig:lcs_fm} shows the light curves computed from models M60 and M60-$f9$ (left-hand side panel), and M70 and M70-$f9$ (right-hand side panel).
 In both panels, solid and dashed lines represent models with $f_\text{m}=0.5$ and $f_\text{m}=0.9$, respectively; while lines of sight are shown in colours black ($\theta_\text{obs}=0$) and orange ($\theta_\text{obs}=90^{\circ}$).

 Before analysing the effect of $f_\text{m}$, it is necessary to bear in mind that the accretion luminosity is proportional to this parameter (see equation~\ref{eq:luminosity}) as well as the density of the outflow and, therefore the potential attenuation of the escaping radiation.
+Thus, it is not obvious that the observed luminosity will indeed be higher in this case as the outflow is also denser, which may attenuate to a higher degree the injected luminosity.
 In the left-hand side panel of Fig.~\ref{fig:lcs_fm}, it can be seen that indeed models with $M_\text{h}=10^6~\text{M}_{\odot}$ and $f_\text{m}=0.9$ display larger observed luminosities with respect to the fiducial scenario.
 This means that the net effect of increasing $f_\text{m}$ makes the luminosity brighter despite the denser wind.
 Furthermore, the less dense mass in the stream decreases the deviations between observing the event either along the pole or orbital plane as expected.
 In the right-hand side panel of Fig.~\ref{fig:lcs_fm}, it is observed that a larger value of $f_\text{m}$ also produces a brighter event but the effect of the surrounding stream is different with respect to the fiducial case.
 In this case, the stellar stream blocks part of the radiation of the event during the initial rise when observed along $\theta_\text{obs}=90^{\circ}$ in the same way than in the fiducial model.
 Nevertheless, the behaviour of the light curves around the peak differ, as the light curve along $\theta_\text{obs}=90^{\circ}$ reaches a higher maximum $\sim50~\text{d}$ later than the peak along $\theta_\text{obs}=0$.
 Less mass in the stream reduces the optical depth along the lines of sight that cross it, as a result the radiation generated in the collision of the outflow and the innermost part of the stream can diffuse faster with respect to the fiducial case.
 The rest of the evolution of the light curve is analogous along both lines of sight. \\